 The Schnitzelbängg are satirical verses about current events in Basel and/or from around the world.
 There are quite a lot of Schnitzelbängg singers in Basel and they mostly come in groups of two.
 One person sings the verse in Swiss German and the other one shows the spectators matching illustrations.

 From Monday evening to Wednesday morning you can marvel at over 200 lanterns at the Münsterplatz.
 If you visit in the evening you can even see them lit.
-It is referred to as the largest open-air art exhibition of the world!
+It is referred to as the largest open-air art exhibition in the world!
 As I’m a secret lover of art and an occasional painter myself, this is one of my highlights of the Basel Fasnacht.

 It’s sometimes amazing how creative parents can be in building little wagons for their kids to draw them through the city.
 My parents did this with my brother and me several times when I was still a little kid.
 Needless to say that I absolutely loved it!

 A Gugge is kind of a brass band and the Tuesday evening belongs to them.
 There are several stages on which the Guggenmusiken play.
 It’s even a bigger a spectacle to see them march in formation from stage to stage.
 You should really try to see at least one band, as the music will go right through to your bones.
 It’s loud, it’s fun and it’s definitely the highlight of Tuesday evening.

 The Fasnachtsmittwuch (carnival Wednesday) is almost exactly like the Monday (except that there is no Morgestraich).
 And then, after three days filled with music, laughter, masquerade and fun, Basel goes back to normal.
 At exactly 4 a.m. on Thursday.

 Some last tips